-BSH acknowledge financial support by ASI Grant No. 2016-24-H.0.
-MV is supported by INFN INDARK PD51 grant and agreement ASI-INAF n.2017-14-H.0.
-We acknowledge the use of Italian inter-universities consortium, Italia'sn inter-universities consortium-CINECA high performance computing resources under the projects 'INF19\indark\0', 'INF20\indark' and Marina Migliaccio for help with the same.
+B.S.H acknowledge financial support by ASI Grant No. 2016-24-H.0.
+M.V. is supported by INFN INDARK PD51 grant and agreement ASI-INAF n.2017-14-H.0.
+We acknowledge the use of CINECA high performance computing resources under the projects 'INF19\indark\0', 'INF20\indark' and Marina Migliaccio for help with the same.
 We thank the authors of Vattis et al. (2019), for an early correspondence providing clarifications on their model.
+We thank Julien Lesgourgues, Vivian Poulin and Riccardo Murgia for useful comments on the draft.